Orillusion/orillusion-web/README.md

 # Orillusion

-This is the official doc website of Orillusion, built with [VuePress](https://vuepress.vuejs.org/).
+This is the official doc website of Orillusion, built with [VitePress](https://vitepress.vuejs.org/).
 Site content is written in Markdown format located in [docs](https://github.com/Orillusion/orillusion-web/tree/master/docs).
 WebGPU specification is written in [Bikeshed](https://tabatkins.github.io/bikeshed) format located in [webgpu](https://github.com/Orillusion/orillusion-web/tree/master/webgpu).

 ## Writing

-See the [VuePress Markdown Guide](https://v2.vuepress.vuejs.org/guide/markdown.html) for our rules and recommendations on writing and maintaining documentation.
+See the [VitePress Markdown Guide](https://vitepress.vuejs.org/guide/markdown.html) for our rules and recommendations on writing and maintaining documentation.

 ## Developing